laolux/UxPlay/README.md

 needed by Avahi**.
 See [Troubleshooting](#troubleshooting) below for help with this or other problems.

+* you may find video is improved by the setting -fps 60 that allows some video to be played at 60 frames per second.
+(You can see what framerate is actually streaming by using -vs fpsdisplaysink, and/or -FPSdata.)

 * By default, UxPlay is locked to its current client until that client drops the connection; since UxPlay-1.58, the option `-nohold` modifies this behavior so that when a new client requests a connection, it removes the current client and takes over.